mickyawelachew/Action-App/README.md

 so they can defeat procrastination and embetter their lives.

-Action App helps it's users manage and achieve their tasks using features like a to-do list, calendar, weekly points, notes, and more...
+Action App helps it's users manage and achieve their tasks using features like a to-do list, calendar, weekly points, notes app, and more...